sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Notes:

--     Using the --data-binary option will load the entire file into memory before being sent to Data Repository
+ - Using the ``--data-binary`` option will load the entire file into memory before being sent to Data Repository

--     For large files instead use the -T option followed by the file name (without a @ sign)
+ - For large files instead use the ``-T`` option followed by the file name (without a ``@`` sign)

--     Also, to avoid timeouts please use the -H "Transfer-Encoding: chunked" option to send a file in chunks instead of all at once.
+ - Also, to avoid timeouts please use the ``-H "Transfer-Encoding: chunked"`` option and value to send a file in chunks instead of all at once.

 Command: